 - Like colourful destinations as beautiful flowers start to bloom and the country lights up!

-Summer – 21st June – September 23rd
+Albania Weather in Summer: June 21st – September 23rd

-All the clubs, restaurants and accommodation begin to open their doors as many close only to open for this season.
-It’s a shame because as I said, spring and autumn are also magical.
+All the clubs, restaurants, and accommodation begin to open their doors as many close only to open for this season.
+It’s a shame because as I said, autumn and spring in Albania are also magical.

 Also, because of the demand for tourists’ prices rise, sometimes double.
-This happens in accommodation but also restaurants and bars too.
+This happens not only in accommodations but also in restaurants and bars too.

 Come to Albania in summer if you: